nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::

 :::{.notes}
+This is only one of the things that makes technical training hard.
+In this talk, we'll focus on variance in user systems as a distraction from all the things we just talked about in the previous slide..

 * I'm only comfortable with one **operating system** myself.

 * Many learners' **user configurations**, like mine, are customized.